Access and Understand GMAT® Exam Scores

 The GMAT® exam is the proven leader in assessing the academic skills needed to succeed in graduate management education and beyond.

 The GMAT exam is a computer-based assessment that measures your verbal, mathematical, integrated reasoning, and analytical writing skills—skills that candidates have developed and honed over the years through education and work.
-The GMAT exam contains four sections.
+Use the results of the GMAT exam as part of your admissions decisions to accurately predict who will succeed in your program, and who might be at risk for academic difficulty.
+The exam contains four sections.
 Candidate scores and percentile rankings are reported for each one:

 The GMAT Total score (200-800) is based on performance on the Quantitative and Verbal sections.